Antimatter543/old-site/_posts/2021-05-20-on-crushes.md

 	<span class='two'></span>
 </span>

-## A coda
+<a href="" class=tooltip> A coda.
+Shoved it in here to reduce the length of this article.

-Another reason why I explored this topic is to see whether it can help to voluntarily choose what topics/items to hyperfixate on (i.e for productive purposes).
+<span> Another reason why I explored this topic is to see whether it can help to voluntarily choose what topics/items to hyperfixate on (i.e for productive purposes).

-Those who experience crushes where they think a lot about simulating conversations/thinking, thus depleting a large amount of computational resources <a href="" class=tooltip>(brain power) <span> similar to how crushes usually affect me </span> </a>  have probably noted that this type of 'obsession' based (our own term, not the conventional obsession you'll find in googling 'obsessive crushes') is **very** similar to whenever you're hyperfixated on a project / assignment.
+Those who experience crushes where they think a lot about simulating conversations/thinking, thus depleting a large amount of computational resources (brain power) have probably noted that this type of 'obsession' based (our own term, not the conventional obsession you'll find in googling 'obsessive crushes') is **very** similar to whenever you're hyperfixated on a project / assignment.
 Whether it be a coding project, writing a novel, playing a sport, or speedrunning an assignment, you've probably experienced getting in the zone -- entering flow state -- before.
 With the above scenario where crushes eat your brain power up, I just noticed that it *could* be similar to a flow state, implying there's something about thinking about crushes which easily shoves you into a flow state.
 This is just a hypothesis, but what if greater control over crushes (your internal state) can improve your control over when to focus on things that matter (not saying crushes don't matter; you get my point)?
 Just food for thought.
-Anyways, there's some rawer versions of the concept of <a href='/blog/2019/11/14/exploiting-limbic-system'>  exploiting your limbic system for productivity here</a>, although it's badly written.
+Anyways, there's some rawer versions of the concept of in exploiting your limbic system for productivity here, although it's badly written.
 You'll have to explore this on your own.
 Regardless, crushes are still a good playground at increasing your mental willpower/direction/whatever.
-Learning how to not attack emotions, but redirect/minimise/*ease and understand* them is important.
+Learning how to not attack emotions, but redirect/minimise/*ease and understand* them is important. </span> </a>

 ## Extra - My experiences
 At this point, if you've read the data and don't care about my own personal experience, you can leave.
 I'm just gonna note down my own experiences with crushes here.
 This doesn't really offer anything other than a different perspective into the thing, so yep!
 I have suffered leaving my own experiences out here so YOU PEOPLE CAN GET FREE DATA, REMEMBER THE SUFFERING I HAVE ENDURED.